abstractqqq/polars_ds_extension/docs/index.md

 See this for Native Polars DataFrame Explorative tools: [notebook](./examples/diagnosis.ipynb)

+## HELP WANTED!

+1. Documentation writing, Doc Review, and Benchmark preparation

+## Road Map

+1. Standalone KNN and linear regression module.
+2. K-means, K-medoids clustering as expressions and also standalone modules.
+3. Other.

 # Disclaimer

 **Currently in Beta.
 Feel free to submit feature requests in the issues section of the repo.
-This library will only depend on python Polars and will try to be as stable as possible for polars>=0.20.6.
+This library will only depend on python Polars (for most of its core) and will try to be as stable as possible for polars>=1 (It currently supports polars>=0.20.16 but that will be dropped soon).
 Exceptions will be made when Polars's update forces changes in the plugins.**

 This package is not tested with Polars streaming mode and is not designed to work with data so big that has to be streamed.